b97pla/irma-scripts/README.md

 for samples present in a supplied vcf file
 * __statdump_to_json.pl__ - perl script that can parse a statdump zipfile created by sisyphus and output the statistics as json
+* __run_FastQC_and_MultiQC.sh__ - bash script to run FastQC on a specified project in a runfolder.
+The script will summarize the output in one or several MultiQC-reports.